DFE-Digital/architecture/common-components/index.md

 <a name="eapim"></a>
 ### API Management
-Enterprise integration and API management services make it easier to share data quickly and securely – whether you’re an integration partner, developer, publisher or data consumer.
+API management might be something that API developers and product owners in some DfE services would want to delegate to a central DfE team.
+Other services might want to run and manage their API in the same way they do their main service.
+Both are valid and supported.
+For more information on building API's at DfE see the [Technical Guidance](https://technical-guidance.education.gov.uk/guides/api-guidance/#content).

 **Enterprise API Management (EAPIM) Platform**

-The EAPIM platform provides a central place to host and discover APIs.
-It is a secure and fully accredited service that makes it easy to both publish and consume APIs.

-EAPIM has been developed using Microsoft Azure’s API gateway, and the solution is deployed within the [CIP hosting platform](#cip) with an expert team supporting the infrastructure.
+If you think your service would benefit from central API management, there is a DfE enterprise wide implementation for you to use (as opposed to running a seperate enterprise service).
+EAPIM has been developed using Microsoft Azure’s API gateway, and the solution is deployed within the [CIP hosting platform](#cip) .

-Here are some of the key benefits:

-- **Making it easier to share data**
-  - Developers can securely publish their APIs quickly in one place using the developer portal
-  - Data consumers can view all the APIs available and request access to data
-  - The service scales quickly in response to changing demand
-- **Reducing the admin for developer teams**
-  - Developers can host their APIs quickly by using automated features to build, test and publish.
-Features include automated on-boarding, templates, tested global policy controls, and identity and access management
-  - Once an APIs is hosted, there’s no need for developers to perform any platform maintenance
-  - Security accreditation is already in place
-- **Cost savings**
-  - EAPIM has a flexible subscription model, which means you won’t pay for more hosting space than you use
-  - By moving APIs to EAPIM, we are reducing the number of duplicate API platforms across the estate

-__Integration middleware__

-In addition to the API platform, integration middleware services are also available.
-These services use APIs to improve data sharing between multiple systems.

-The middleware technology improves access to siloed data and can deliver it between multiple systems in near real-time.
-By integrating systems in this way, we get better visibility of data, reduce the need to manually input data into multiple systems, increase efficiency and reduce the risk of data error.

 __Documentation__

 Read the [Operating Model](https://educationgovuk.sharepoint.com/sites/lveesfa00073/API%20Management/Forms/AllItems.aspx?id=%2Fsites%2Flveesfa00073%2FAPI%20Management%2FPlatform%20Documentation%2FService%20Operating%20Model%20%28SOM%29%2FCurrent%20Version&viewid=00000000%2D0000%2D0000%2D0000%2D000000000000) for more information about the solution design, security, availability, support and governance.
-If you need access to this document, please contact [Matt Morgan](https://eur.delve.office.com/?u=2bea9bd4-72ee-4174-850b-f6531174a2c7&v=work).

 __Support__